Which config file to use

 Butler can send periodic heartbeat messages to a monitoring tool, which can then alert if Butler hasn’t checked in as expected.

-Butler can optionally log its logfiles how long it’s been running and how much memory it uses.
-Optionally the memory usage can also be stored to an InfluxDB database, for later viewing/alerting in for example a Grafana dashboard.
+Optionally the memory usage can also be stored to an external database for later viewing/alerting in for example a Grafana dashboard.

 Docker has a concept of “health checks”, which is a way for Docker containers to tell the Docker runtime engine that the container is alive and well.
-Butler can be configured to send such health check messages to Docker.

 Butler can receive and act on any user event detected in the Sense log files.
 This page describes how to set this up using Sense log appenders.